Jergriff1995/Jergriff1995/README.md

 <img align="right" alt="Coding" width="400" src="https://25.media.tumblr.com/06f89aef836216f4c6ac4d9c45764d1c/tumblr_mr37biphkT1rpnk51o1_400.gif">

 <p>Hello and thank you for viewing my GitHub profile.
-My name is Jeremy Griffin and i am a software developer from Orlando, Florida.
+My name is Jeremy Griffin and I am a software developer from Orlando, Florida.
- My journey began in 2020 when i decided to pursue a career in the tech industry.
+ My journey began in 2020 when I decided to pursue a career in the tech industry.
 I love learning about all things computer science related.
- Additionally i am unafraid of taking on reponsibility or a leadership roll.
-Computer science is an ever evolving field and i am happy to evolve along side it!
+ Additionally I am unafraid of taking on reponsibility or a leadership roll.
+Computer science is an ever evolving field and I am happy to evolve along side it!

 </p>